SynthBlade7/Arrhythmia-Classification-using-1D-CNN/README.md

-# CardioNet-1D: Morphological Arrhythmia Classifier
+# Arrhythmia-Classification-using-1D-CNN

-CardioNet-1D is an optimized deep learning framework designed to automate the classification of cardiac arrhythmias using a high-performance **1D Convolutional Neural Network (1D-CNN)**.
+An optimized deep learning framework designed to automate the classification of cardiac arrhythmias using a high-performance **1D Convolutional Neural Network (1D-CNN)**.
 Built to analyze discrete morphological variations in electrocardiogram (ECG) heartbeats, the system eliminates the processing overhead of heavy 2D-convolutional models, achieving real-time inference speed optimized for edge deployment.

 The project features a **Streamlit** web application for end-to-end user interaction, allowing both direct numerical signal evaluation and an optional **OpenCV-powered paper-to-signal conversion extension**.